My Main Page with Links to My Other

 building of local infrastructure.
 To prevent gross corruption and incompetence

-success will become greater.
+success becomes greater.

-Ignoring the issue of how large a role contractors should have, there remains the fact that some, if not most, aid funds go to domestic contractors.
+Setting aside the issue of how large a role contractors should have, there remains the fact that some, if not most, aid funds go to domestic contractors.
 One brochure brags that 90 percent of food aid funds stay in the United States.

-Not surprising, Berrios finds that our
+Not surprisingly, Berrios finds that our

 used by the government, the worst, and unfortunately the most common, is the

 cost-plus contract.
-In a cost-plus contract our government
+In a cost-plus contract, our government

 "negotiates" a price with the contractor for delivering goods or